SadeedKhan555/KolorKast/README.md

 # KolorKast
-Color detection app for color blind people.
-An app or website that allows access to a webcam/camera in order to detect the color being shown.
-Colors will be specific, such as lime green or cyan instead of green or blue.
-Our plan is to implement this idea using AI with python.
+KolorKast is a color detection Android app created for color blind people.
+The user takes a photo of an object and drags their finger across the screen to the desired area of the photo.
+KolorKast determines the RGB values, Hex Value, Hue Value, and the name of the color and displays this information on the screen.